 Cascade Metrix (CMX) is a medical technology company working within a new paradigm in critical care.
-The company will introduce an automated critical care multiplex blood analyzer [AutoPlexer] that will revolutionize the bedside testing of hospitalized patients whose care and recovery is dependent on repetitive, around-the-clock measurements of critical blood parameters.
-This innovative and proprietary ex-vivo blood analysis system is first being applied to the automated multiplex measurement of glucose, lactate and hematocrit in critically ill patients.
+The company will introduce an Automated Multiplex Analyzer ["AutoPlexer"] that will revolutionize the bedside testing of hospitalized patients whose care and recovery is dependent on repetitive, around-the-clock measurements of critical blood parameters.
+This innovative and proprietary ex-vivo blood analysis system is first being applied to the automated multiplex measurement of glucose, lactate, hematocrit and ScvO2 in critically ill patients.

 Cascade Metrix [CMX] in partnership with Purdue University’s Pharmacology Testing Facility (West Lafayette, IN) conducted a 3-day pilot study on two pigs.
 The study purpose was to inform the design and assess performance of the ex-vivo automated glucose monitoring system (AGMS) prototype developed by CM (see Figure 1).
 At user defined measurement intervals, the device withdraws blood from the subject’s vascular line for measurement across a flow-through glucose sensor followed by complete reinfusion of the blood.
 Before each measurement the system performs an automated calibration.
 The study was conducted from March 21-24, 2016.